gg-cargo/be-gg-cargo/src/orders/README.md

 - **No Pieces Update**: Order pieces cannot be updated through this endpoint
 - **Partial Update**: Only provided fields will be updated
 - **Audit Trail**: No audit trail is created (removed as requested)
+- **Status Standardization**: All statuses use English labels (Draft, Ready for Pickup, Picked Up, In Transit, Out for Delivery, Delivered, Cancelled)

 ### 3. Reweight Order Piece
 **PATCH** `/order-pieces/:id/reweight`